flatironinstitute/finufft/docs/install.rst

 For the basic libraries you need

 * C++ compiler supporting C++14, such ``g++`` in GCC (version >=5.0), or ``clang`` (version >=3.4)
-* FFTW3 including its development libraries
+* FFTW3 (version at least 3.3.6) including its development libraries
 * GNU ``make`` and other standard unix/POSIX tools such as ``bash``

 Optional: